yileijiang/smart-plug-data-flutter-app/README.md

 ## Results

-Some exemplary data collected in a real life household is included in the repository.
+Some exemplary data that was collected in a real life household and that demonstrate the functionality of the application is included in the repository.

 ## Project structure